Application DeadlineMarch 27, 2022

 - Please make clear the nature and extent of the student’s contribution in formulating and carrying out the project

-This letter should be sent via the recommendation form interface no later than midnight on March 29.
+This letter should be sent via the recommendation form interface no later than midnight on the grant application deadline.

 Deadlines and Timeframes

-Completed applications and letters from advisors must be submitted by midnight on March 29.
+Completed applications and letters from advisors must be submitted by midnight on the due date.
 Late applications will not be considered.
 Proposals will be reviewed by a faculty committee designated by CURF.
-All applicants will be notified of selection results by May 8.
+All applicants will be notified of selection results by May 5.
 Awards will be announced before Commencement and publicized in the appropriate campus media.

 Research Offering TypeSenior Thesis Award

 Dr. Ann Vernon-Grey